-6.126 Local Neighbourhood Centres will often be a small parade of shops providing local convenience shopping and services.

-6.127 The NPPF states that when assessing applications for retail, office and leisure development outside Designated Centres which are not in accordance with an up-to-date local plan, local planning authorities should require an impact assessment if the development exceeds a proportionate, locally-set floorspace threshold or a default threshold of 2,500sqm.

-6.128 The Chelmsford Retail Capacity Study 2023 found that retail (convenience and comparison) and leisure developments of less than the default national threshold of 2,500sqm could have an impact on existing centres outside Designated Centres and recommends that a 500sqm gross threshold should apply across the whole of the Council's administrative area (for retail proposals outside of designated Primary Shopping Areas and for leisure proposals outside of City/Town Centre boundaries).
-This threshold is considered necessary as it will enable the Council to monitor and maintain the overall vitality and viability of the centres which are generally more vulnerable to proposals for edge and/or out-of-centre stores.

-6.129 The Chelmsford Retail Capacity Study 2023 also concluded that with a trend for the development of smaller discount stores and the rise in popularity for convenience goods stores, even smaller foodstore proposals can have a harmful impact on designated centres, particularly those which are anchored by an existing foodstore.
-Therefore, a 500sqm gross threshold is also applied to development proposals for convenience goods floorspace over this amount.

-6.130 Where retail and leisure proposals are not located within Designated Centres in accordance with policy, an impact assessment will be required.
+- 6.126 Local Neighbourhood Centres will often be a small parade of shops providing local convenience shopping and services. - 6.127 The NPPF states that when assessing applications for retail, office and leisure development outside Designated Centres which are not in accordance with an up-to-date local plan, local planning authorities should require an impact assessment if the development exceeds a proportionate, locally-set floorspace threshold or a default threshold of 2,500sqm. - 6.128 The Chelmsford Retail Capacity Study 2023 found that retail (convenience and comparison) and leisure developments of less than the default national threshold of 2,500sqm could have an impact on existing centres outside Designated Centres and recommends that a 500sqm gross threshold should apply across the whole of the Council's administrative area (for retail proposals outside of designated Primary Shopping Areas and for leisure proposals outside of City/Town Centre boundaries).
+This threshold is considered necessary as it will enable the Council to monitor and maintain the overall vitality and viability of the centres which are generally more vulnerable to proposals for edge and/or out-of-centre stores. - 6.129 The Chelmsford Retail Capacity Study 2023 also concluded that with a trend for the development of smaller discount stores and the rise in popularity for convenience goods stores, even smaller foodstore proposals can have a harmful impact on designated centres, particularly those which are anchored by an existing foodstore.
+Therefore, a 500sqm gross threshold is also applied to development proposals for convenience goods floorspace over this amount. - 6.130 Where retail and leisure proposals are not located within Designated Centres in accordance with policy, an impact assessment will be required.
 These will be assessed on a case by case basis depending on the scale, location and format of the new retail and leisure development proposals.
 Applicants will be required to demonstrate how the impact assessment will be addressed and provide justification for the extent of the catchment area for each particular proposal.
-The Council will be pragmatic as to the level of evidence required in support of such proposals as this should be proportionate to the nature of the proposal under consideration.

-6.131 Development proposals below the 500sqm gross threshold will still need to comply with the other requirements of national policy, in particular the sequential approach.
+The Council will be pragmatic as to the level of evidence required in support of such proposals as this should be proportionate to the nature of the proposal under consideration. - 6.131 Development proposals below the 500sqm gross threshold will still need to comply with the other requirements of national policy, in particular the sequential approach.

-Within the NPPF there is requirement to define the network and hierarchy of centres and define their extent.
-Therefore, there are no reasonable alternatives.